aleen42/PersonalWiki/qa/sublimepluggin.md

 make opt
 ```

-- setup for users to specify local path to the command above:
+vvi. setup for users to specify local path to the command above:

 ```js
 {